Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Related Work

 \textbf{Neuron Mechanistic Interpretability.} Mechanistic interpretability has recently emerged as an important paradigm for understanding the internal mechanisms of LLMs, with neuron probing serving as a representative analytical approach~\cite{chen2025emergence,tang2024language}.
-By leveraging techniques such as activation-based analysis, causal interventions, and neuron-level masking, prior studies have investigated how individual neurons contribute to various model behaviors, including factual knowledge retrieval, reasoning, and hallucination~\cite{yu2024neuron,gao2025h,dou2026dna}.
-Recent work has also explored the role of safety-related neurons in LLMs~\cite{wang2026safeneuron,han2025fine}, while several studies have further examined safety neurons in multilingual settings for pure-text LLMs~\cite{zhang2026transfers,liang2026multilingual}.
-However, when VLLMs are exposed to harmful requests spanning multiple modalities and languages, the neurons responsible for handling risks associated with different languages and modalities remain largely unexplored.
+By leveraging techniques such as activation-based analysis, causal interventions, and neuron-level masking, prior studies have investigated how individual neurons contribute to various model behaviors, including factual knowledge retrieval, reasoning, and hallucination~\cite{gao2025h,dou2026dna}.
+Recent work has also explored the role of safety neurons in LLMs~\cite{wang2026safeneuron,han2025fine}, while several studies have further examined safety neurons in multilingual settings for pure-text LLMs~\cite{zhang2026transfers,liang2026multilingual}.
+However, when VLLMs are exposed to harmful requests spanning multiple modalities and languages, the neurons associated with risks in different languages and modalities remain largely unexplored.